The Act of the Cooperative Education Implementation in Senior High Schools and the Protection of Student Participants’ Rights

 Special terms used in this Act are defined as follows:

-between schools and their partner institutions, schools will arrange their student participants to partner institutions for vocational skill training during a fixed period of time based on this contract.
+4.Cooperative Education contracts: contracts signed between schools and their partner institutions whereby the schools arrange their student participants to go to the partner institutions for vocational skill training during a fixed period of time .

 Article 4